gskorupa/examples/store_service/store_service.md

 Możemy już przetestować.

 # Summary
 In the article we saw how to quickly prepare a prototype of the service, taking as an example a simple product store.

-We used a small part of the Cricket backbone functionality, such as the built-in HTTP server and database, automatic serialization of objects by adapters inheriting HttpAdapter class and dependency injection controlled by a configuration file.
+We used a small part of the Cricket framework functionality, such as the built-in HTTP server and key-value database, automatic object serialization by adapters inheriting HttpAdapter and Dependency Injection controlled by a configuration file.

 It would also be nice to have a simple web interface that allows us to use the service through a web browser.
 But this will be the subject of another article.